xuanxu/starmatrix/docs/output_files.rst

 Runnign Starmatrix produces three text files:

 :qm-matrices: The main output file containing Q matrices for each mass interval with the ejections for 15 chemical elements.
+Expressed as stellar mass fractions.
 :mass_intervals: The intervals of mass used for each time step of the integration.
 :imf_supernova_rates: The resulting supernovae rates for each mass interval.